 Explore the layers of Rome and the rich diverse cultures of the Italian peninsula with Cal Poly’s Rome Architecture Program at the AIA Rome Center.
 You will learn about contemporary design and sustainability in the context of 2,800 years of living history.

-The AIA Cal Poly Architecture Program offers a limited number of dedicated students the opportunity to live and study in the heart of Rome, Italy for 15 weeks.
+The AIA Cal Poly Architecture Program offers dedicated students the opportunity to live and study in the heart of Rome, Italy for 15 weeks.
 It is very active and focused, with hands-on courses and activities that investigate sustainable solutions to contemporary, real-world problems.
 This program provides students exclusive access to many of Italy’s extraordinary sites and experts.
 Personal attention from instructors and staff put students in touch with authentic local culture.
 Field trips and admission to many cultural sites are included in tuition.

 Rome: Old & New, Big & Small

 Rome offers thousands of years of sustainable design solutions to human culture and environmental design.
-In Rome students can explore exciting design problems both in the heart of historic city, in its modern suburbs, and in other unique settings around Italy.
+In Rome students can explore exciting design problems both in the heart of the historic city, in its modern suburbs, and in other unique settings around Italy.
 In Rome you can experience and study over 2,000 years of design expression from the works of ancients through the contemporary designs of Richard Meier, Renzo Piano, Massimiliano Fuksas and Zaha Hadid.
 Rome offers the chance for peer-learning workshops with Italian students and hands-on seminars in historic conservation and urban development.

 15 Weeks in Italy

 Each week you will visit museums, archeological and other cultural sites in Rome, and many more on field trips.
 All entrance fees to program visits are covered by tuition.